mmeerrkkaa/openrouter-kit/README.md

 const client = new OpenRouterClient({
   apiKey: process.env.OPENROUTER_API_KEY || 'sk-or-v1-...',
-  model: 'openai/gpt-4o-mini', // Model that works well with schemas
+  model: 'openai/gpt-4o-mini', // Model that works well with schemas });
-  // strictJsonParsing: true, // Uncomment to throw an error if the model returns invalid JSON });

 // Define our JSON Schema